 The Early Dawns

-The ‘Bertolotto’ company, owned by the Traversa family, in the first nineteenth century was made up of a “cascinotto” (small stone or wooden construction comprising at most two spaces) surrounded by a substantial plot of land.
+Cascina Bertolotto, owned by the Galantini family, in the early nineteenth century consisted of a “cascinotto” (small stone or wooden building comprising a maximum of two rooms) surrounded by a substantial plot of land.

-The farmhouse was supportinganotherfarmhouse in Serole owned by Traversa, ancestors of the current owners of the Farm.
+The farmhouse was in support of another farmhouse located in Serole owned by the Traversa family, ancestors of the previous owners of the farm.

 In the land adjacent to that “cascinotto” was produced the wine necessary for the family consumption of the residents in the other farmhouse in Serole.